What is fogo selvagem?

 The exact pathogenesis of fogo selvagem is not known, but a combination of genetic and environmental factors are thought to be involved.
-Expression of human leukocyte antigen (HLA)-DRB1- 0404, 1402 or 1406 alleles is found in patients with fogo selvagem, suggesting genetic susceptibility.
-It is hypothesised that a salivary protein from a blood-sucking insect like the black fly (Simulium nigrimanum) triggers the autoimmune response, as black fly bites were found to be more common in patients with fogo selvagem.
+Expression of HLA-DRB1-0404, 1402 or 1406 alleles is found in patients with fogo selvagem, suggesting a genetic susceptibility.
+It is hypothesised that a salivary protein from a blood-sucking insect like the black fly (Simulium nigrimanum) triggers the autoimmune response as black fly bites have been found to be more common in patients with fogo selvagem.

 What are the clinical features of fogo selvagem?

 The classic lesions of fogo selvagem are superficial blisters or vesicles that progress over weeks to months.
 Its features include:

 - Blisters and lesions, which rupture easily when skin is rubbed

 - Superficial vesicles, which progress over weeks/months

 - Erosion and crusting on seborrhoea areas, including scalp and face, neck and upper portion of the trunk

 - Burning sensation on the skin, reflected in the name — fogo selvagem means wild fire in Portuguese.

 - Azoospermia (infertility in males)

 These complications are less likely to occur if the disease is treated immediately.